gesiscss/onboarding/README.md

-# onboarding
+# Onboarding

-Introducing new members to the Department Computational Social Science at GESIS – Leibniz Institute for the Social Sciences
+Documentation for new members to the Department Computational Social Science at GESIS – Leibniz Institute for the Social Sciences.